-Iceland did not take an objection to the 1982 moratorium on commercial whaling but after the moratorium took effect continued to whale for "scientific purposes," taking approximately 60 whales per year until 1992 when it withdrew from the IWC.
+In 1982, the International Whaling Commission (IWC) imposed a moratorium on commercial whaling, effective from 1985/86.
+Iceland did not formally object to the 1982 moratorium on commercial whaling, and was thus bound by the ban; however, Iceland continued to whale after the moratorium took effect under the guise of “scientific” whaling, taking approximately 60 whales per year until 1992 when it withdrew from the IWC.

 In 2002, Iceland rejoined the IWC in a controversial vote and lodged a reservation to the moratorium—a move disputed by many countries as being contrary to international law.
 The following countries subsequently formally objected to Iceland's reservation: Argentina, Australia, Brazil, Chile, Finland, France, Germany, Monaco, the Netherlands, Peru, Portugal, San Marino, Spain, Sweden, the United Kingdom, and the United States.
 Italy, Mexico and New Zealand also objected to the reservation and noted that they do not consider the Convention as being in force between their countries and Iceland.

 Iceland resumed scientific whaling in 2003 and over five years killed 200 minke whales.
 In 2006, it resumed large-scale commercial whaling.
 Since that time, 414 endangered fin whales and 530 minke whales have been killed by Icelandic whalers, relying on the controversial “reservation” to evade the commercial whaling moratorium.